NicoleStrel/dockerfile-security-pipeline/README.md

 ## Vulnerable Example

-The repository includes an example pull request with a Dockerfile based on `node:16` with vulnerable dependencies to demonstrate the pipeline's effectiveness:
+The repository includes an example pull request with a vulnerable `node:14.17.0` base image to demonstrate the pipeline's effectiveness.

-- The base image `node:16` contains known vulnerabilities
-- The `package.json` includes outdated dependencies with known CVEs (lodash 4.17.15)
-- Running the pipeline will detect and report these issues

 ## License